-When something is important, you do it even if all the odds are against you, is what Elon Musk said a few years ago.
+When something is important, you do it even if all the odds are against you, is what Elon Musk said a few years ago when he was still normal.
 Now, I am telling you this.
 Do it because you know it’s what you need to do, even if you have doubts and fears.

 You got this.